manishemi/manishemi.github.io/_posts/2021-05-28-Deep Convolutional GANs.md

 Shape from Figure 6 is 4×1 or 2×2, if we want to have an output with shape 16×1 or 4×4 we should multiply  Transposed Convolution matrix to flatten the input, which means we have a larger output so now The Generator can generate data

 # Implementation
-For implementation you can also see my [github page](https://github.com/manishemirani/Simple_GAN) or visit [Tensorflow](https://www.tensorflow.org/tutorials/generative/dcgan)
+For implementation you can also visit my [github page](https://github.com/manishemirani/Simple_GAN) or visit [Tensorflow](https://www.tensorflow.org/tutorials/generative/dcgan)